OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Think hydration first.
 SGLT-2s increase urination; coffee can too.
 That doesn’t mean you need to give up your brew—just pair the cup with water as a habit, especially if you’re active or live somewhere warm.
 Next, notice how your stomach and energy respond.
 Some people feel completely normal; others find that large, fast coffees on an empty stomach provoke reflux or make the heart feel a bit “buzzy.”
 Smaller portions, paper-filtered drip or pour-over, and gentler roasts (low-acid, decaf, or half-caff) usually make everything calmer.

 Timing is your easy lever.
-If a fasted double-shot and your morning pill land together and feel edgy, space them by 45–90 minutes, or move coffee to sit with breakfast.
-Keep the last cup early afternoon—sleep quality shows up in tomorrow’s glucose.
-If you’re on a lower-carb pattern, keep an eye on how you feel with long workouts or illness; steady hydration and regular meals matter more on SGLT-2 therapy.
+If a fasted double-shot and your morning pill land together and feel edgy, give them a little space—45–90 minutes—or just move coffee so it sits with breakfast.
+If you want that spacing to happen without thinking, a simple visual timer like the Time Timer MOD 60-Minute Visual Timer makes it effortless.
+Keep the last caffeinated cup in the early afternoon—sleep quality shows up in tomorrow’s glucose.
+And if you’re on a lower-carb pattern, pay extra attention during long workouts or illness; on SGLT-2 therapy, steady hydration and regular meals matter even more than “perfect” coffee timing.

 Below is a quick at-a-glance table for the common SGLT-2 inhibitors—canagliflozin, dapagliflozin, empagliflozin, and ertugliflozin (plus the dual SGLT-1/2 agent sotagliflozin).
 It shows how coffee might feel with each, practical guidance, simple timing, and a “safest beans” pick that favors low-acid decaf or half-caff profiles.
 Use it like a friendly compass, then tune to your own signals (and your clinician’s advice).
 The goal is simple: let your SGLT-2 quietly lower risk in the background while your coffee stays a daily pleasure you barely have to think about.